Medical error: Outpatient vs. inpatient

-According to a 2002 Agency for Healthcare Research and Quality report, about 7,000 people were estimated to die each year from medication errors – about 16 percent more deaths than the number attributable to work-related injuries (6,000 deaths).
-One in five Americans (22%) report that they or a family member have experienced a medical error of some kind.
-A 2000 Institute of Medicine report estimated that medical errors result in between 44,000 and 98,000 preventable deaths and 1,000,000 excess injuries each year in U.S. hospitals.
-A 2001 study in the Journal of the American Medical Association of seven Department of Veterans Affairs medical centers estimated that for roughly every 10,000 patients admitted to the select hospitals, one patient died who would have lived for three months or more in good cognitive health had "optimal" care been provided.
-A 2001 study estimated that 1% of hospital admissions result in an adverse event due to negligence.
-Identification or errors may be a challenge in these studies, and mistakes may be more common than reported as these studies identify only mistakes that led to measurable adverse events occurring soon after the errors.
+Misdiagnosis is the leading cause of medical error in outpatient facilities.
+Since the National Institute of Medicine's 1999 report, "To Err is Human," found that up to 98,000 hospital patients die from preventable medical errors in the U.S. each year, government and private sector efforts have focused on inpatient safety.

+Difficulties in studying medical errors

+The identification of errors may be a challenge in these studies, and mistakes may be more common than reported.
+Studies tend to identify only mistakes that led to measurable adverse events occurring soon after the errors.
 Independent review of doctors' treatment plans suggests that decision-making could be improved in 14% of admissions; many of the benefits would have delayed manifestations.

-Even this number may be an underestimate.
-One study suggests that adults in the United States receive only 55% of recommended care.
+One study in 2003 suggested that adults in the United States receive only 55% of recommended care.
 At the same time, a second study found that 30% of care in the United States may be unnecessary.
-For example, if a doctor fails to order a mammogram that is past due, this mistake will not show up in the first type of study.
+If a doctor failed to order a mammogram that is past due, this mistake would not show up in the first type of study.
 In addition, because no adverse event occurred during the short follow-up of the study, the mistake also would not show up in the second type of study because only the principal treatment plans were critiqued.
 However, the mistake would be recorded in the third type of study.
 If a doctor recommends an unnecessary treatment or test, it may not show in any of these types of studies.

-Cause of death on United States death certificates, statistically compiled by the Centers for Disease Control and Prevention (CDC), are coded in the International Classification of Disease (ICD), which does not include codes for human and system factors.
+Another difficulty is that causes of death on United States death certificates, statistically compiled by the Centers for Disease Control and Prevention (CDC), are coded in the International Classification of Disease (ICD), which does not include codes for human and system factors.

 Causes

-The research literature showed that medical errors are caused by errors of commission and errors of omission.
+The research literature has shown that medical errors are caused by errors of commission and errors of omission.
 Errors of omission are made when providers did not take action when they should have, while errors of commission occur when decisions and action are delayed.
-A special form of an error of commission occurs when health care professionals commit to unnecessary treatment in the case of Medical child abuse (Munchausen syndrome by proxy).
-Commission and omission errors have also been attributed with communication failures.
+Medical errors of both types can be attributed to a number of causes including inexperienced physicians and nurses, new procedures, extremes of age, and complex or urgent care.
+A special form of an error of commission occurs when health care professionals commit to unnecessary treatment in the case of Medical child abuse.